 10- Legal aid

-Victims do not need to be represented by a lawyer to make a complaint.
-However, it is preferable, in the case of a separation, a divorce, or regarding the custody of children, to consult a lawyer who is familiar with domestic violence cases.
+When a complaint is filed, victims do not have to be represented by a lawyer.
+However, for the settlement of a separation, divorce or custody of children, it is preferable to consult a lawyer who is familiar with the problem of domestic violence.

-Even though the eligibility threshold excludes great part of the population, some women victims of domestic violence can benefit from the services of a private lawyer who accepts legal aid mandates, or through a permanent legal aid jurist.
+Although the eligibility thresholds, which are far too low, exclude a large part of the population, some victims of domestic violence may obtain the services of a lawyer in private practice who accepts legal aid mandates or a permanent legal aid lawyer.